-I’m a postdoc at Harvard SEAS, where I work on natural language and speech processing, focusing on language representations in neural networks.
-I’m affiliated with the Mind, Brain, Behavior initiative and work with Professors Stuart Shieber and Sam Gershman.
-I’m also affiliated with the Harvard NLP group.
+I’m a postdoc at Harvard SEAS, where I work on natural language processing, focusing on language representations in neural networks.
+I’m affiliated with the Mind, Brain, Behavior initiative and work mainly with Stuart Shieber.
+I’m also affiliated with the NLP group and the CCNLab at Harvard.

 Before coming to MIT I worked as a software engineer in IntuView while pursuing a Master’s in Arabic Studies at Tel Aviv University with a thesis on the Arabic dialect of Jisir izZarga.
 My undergrauate degree was in Mathematics and Arabic Studies, also at Tel Aviv University.

 ** I'm on the academic job market! **

 |Jan 16, 2019||Co-organizing the 2019 BlackboxNLP workshop; please consider submitting your work.|